Severance: Blade of Darkness: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 Jim Preston of NextGen called it "the kind of fun that only comes from kicking an orc's ass, once you've sliced it off."
+Human Tornado of GamePro said, "Despite the so-so sounds and demanding controls, Blade of Darkness is an entertaining action/adventure game where it pays to keep your wits honed and your sword sharpened."

 It received high marks for its graphics, particularly the lighting effects of real-time shadows.
 Character animation was done via motion capture.
 The texturing was very well done, although the game does not utilize larger texture sizes (anything above 256x256, whereas other games already used 1024x1024 resolution with texture compression in 2000-2001).
 The soundtrack of the game allegedly contains non-copyrighted samples, which were also used in many commercials, soap operas and other media worldwide.
 Overall, a relatively powerful computer for its time (the minimum requirements were a P2 400 MHz and 64MB of RAM) was required to fully experience all of the features.
 This game is the first and only game that can perform water reflection wave effects only using DirectX 7.0 hardware (Geforce 2 or Radeon 7500; perhaps even Nvidia RIVA TNT is enough to perform water effects at the same quality level like in DirectX 8 or higher).

 The game launched with a shipment of 20,000 units to retailers in Spain and 250,000 in the rest of Europe, a record for a Spanish game.
 While the game reached global sales above 300,000 units by 2001, and ultimately surpassed 500,000 sales, it fell below Rebel Act's expectations.
 It was unsuccessful in the U.S. and in Spain, selling below 20,000 units in the latter country despite high anticipation.

+Legacy

 The game failed to become popular, mainly due to bad marketing.
 Other reasons for the relatively low sales were the untimely publication (neither the code nor the storyline had been finalized) and the lack of gameplay difficulty levels - the game proved to be too difficult on "factory" defaults for many players.
 Nonetheless it did establish a large cult following that still exists today.

-Nowadays, part of the specialized press and the gaming community consider it a "pioneer" within the Soulslike subgenre, due to the coincidences regarding high difficulty, dark fantasy world, and gameplay mechanics, with the games directed by Hidetaka Miyazaki.
+Contemporary reception deems the game a "pioneer" within the soulslike subgenre, due to its high difficulty, dark fantasy world, and similar gameplay mechanics.
 Also highlighted is the fact that Blade of Darkness was released 8 years before Demon's Souls.